omar251/tts/README.md

 - Audio playback relies on the pygame library, which may have platform-specific limitations.
 - Translation quality depends on the Google Translate service.
-- Must be run as a module from the project root directory (`python -m src.main`).

 ## Contributing